Hi Leveraged Mamas! Today I hope to shed some light on a rather insidious reason you might never escape debt.

 Consumerism is a culture that we live in, and it encourages us to consume!

-Consumerism has its roots in the post Industrial era period.
-In fact post wartime, economies needed to be stimulated and people needed to work – so factories popped up everywhere producing goods of all sorts.
+Consumerism has its roots in the post-Industrial era period.
+In fact post-wartime, economies needed stimulation and people needed to work – so factories popped up everywhere producing goods of all sorts.
 But nobody was buying.
-Our war-time ancestors were much more frugal than us, because they had to be.
+Our war-time ancestors were much more frugal than us because they had to be.
 So they had to literally be trained to consume.
-That’s where advertising came from!
+That's where advertising came from!

 And we are very, very well trained to consume now.